Chart Color Schemes

 Infrastructure

-Heatley has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Heatley has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact the area.
-Major projects include Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, Harris Crossing Estate, Kirwan Police Complex, and Kirwan Health Campus Expansion.
+AreaSearch has identified four projects likely impacting the area.
+Key projects are Garbutt - Upper Ross Road (Riverway Drive) Stage 2 Duplication, Harris Crossing Estate, Kirwan Police Complex, and Kirwan Health Campus Expansion.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.